ReidWilliams/from-machine-to-code/processor.md

 3 bit program counter, 8 instruction programs

 #### Output + Display
-6 bit output register drives 8x8 grid.
-One square in the grid is lit up and can move up, down, left, right through addition and subtraction.
-Register named DISPLAY.

-Input to register has mux that switches between output of ALU and output of register
+Two 3-bit output registers set the X and Y coordinates of an 8x8 display.

 #### ALU
-ALU adds two 6 bit numbers.
+ALU adds two 3 bit numbers.

 #### Control logic
 Two phases: first phase updates display, second phase updates PC.
 Separated into two phases because there's only one ALU and each phase needs to use it.
 Each phase is one clock cycle, processor does 1 instruction per two clock cycles.